-Cutting Self Harm Counseling in Boulder and Longmont
+Cutting Self Harm Therapy in Boulder, Broomfield, Longmont

 Does your young daughter seem to hold herself to impossible standards that stress her out all of the time?
 Have you noticed cuts or bruises on her body that, when asked about, cannot be explained?
 Are you concerned that your daughter might be experimenting with self-harm behaviors and you’re unsure how to help her?
 Do you blame yourself?

 If you answered yes to any of these questions you’re not alone.
 There has been a disturbing rise in self-harm behaviors with adolescent girls over the last decade.
 Research has found that 15% of teens report participating in self-harm behaviors.
 Self-harm behaviors are defined by intentional and repetitive acts of harm towards oneself that are impulsive and not intended to be lethal.
 Self-harm behaviors include skin cutting, biting, or burning; hitting of one’s head and body that causes bruising and drinking harmful toxins.

 When parents discover their daughter is exhibiting self-harm behaviors, they will likely feel fear, confusion, and guilt.
 It’s important to recognize that her behaviors indicate that she is experiencing deeper emotional and mental distress.
 Self-harm behaviors are maladaptive, coping strategies for regulating intense thoughts and feelings.
 Adolescent girls cut themselves to express, control, and witness emotional pain often brought on by the vulnerabilities and stressors in interpersonal relationships and environment.
 While self-harm behaviors create temporary physical pain, they also induce a sense of positive feelings and relieve once performed.
 The idea of cutting oneself on purpose, to feel better is usually mind-blowing for parents.